The objective of this document is to share how we did proceed to create FirST Love from a coder’s point of view.

 As mentioned before, one of the core principle of FirST Love was to start fast and flow all the way to the end.
 So, the conceptual approach was to have 2 parts of the demo at the same time ready to play in RAM: the current one executing and the next one ready to be run.

 From a technical point of view, it has consequences.
 On the Atari ST, there is almost always some inits to perform before to run the effects: eg. transforming data, generating code, … the usual stuffs.
 In the old days, a scrolltext or a very nice picture were displayed to hide that initialization phase.
 This was the best approach as all effects were in a single screen.
 A multi part offers a lot more possibilities.
-We’ve done the split following the following rules:
+We’ve done the split following the rules depicted below:

 - Ideally, the part must address a consistent message for the audience (eg. members, credits & title, greetings)